magkopian/raspberry-pi-compute-module-base-board/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see https://www.gnu.org/licenses/.

+### Compute Module Schematic Symbols and SODIMM Footprint:

+This project makes use of the CM schematic symbols and DDR2 SODIMM fooprint designed by [Joan The Spark](https://github.com/JoanTheSpark/KiCAD), which are released under the GNU General Public License Version 3.